 Object Description System Name An administratively assigned name for this managed node.
 By convention, this is the node's fully-qualified domain name.
 A domain name is a text string drawn from the alphabet (A-Za-z), digits (0-9), minus sign (-).
 No space characters are permitted as part of a name.
 The first character must be an alpha character.
 And the first or last character must not be a minus sign.
 The allowed string length is 0 to 255.
-System Location The physical location of this node (e.g., telephone closet, 3rd floor).

-System Contact The textual identification of the contact person for this managed node, together with information on how to contact this person.
-SNMP Status Indicates the SNMP mode operation.
+The physical location of this node (e.g., telephone closet, 3rd floor).
+The allowed string length is 0 to 255, and the allowed content is the ASCII characters from 32 to 126.
+The textual identification of the contact person for this managed node, together with information on how to contact this person.
+The allowed string length is 0 to 255, and the allowed content is the ASCII characters from 32 to 126.
+Indicates the SNMP mode operation.
 Possible modes are: Enabled: Enable SNMP mode operation.
 Disabled: Disable SNMP mode operation.